kutinden/buyingacar/README.md

 contains lots of useful information that may not be mentioned here.
 This text focuses on the implementation details - concrete steps you need to take and details you want to know about.

 ## Step 1.
-Determine what is the car you want.
+Determine what the car you want is.

 You must define what is the
 - make and model